ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     An alternative example would be a synthesis of knowledge, where a candidate describes a follow-up experiment to one that someone else designed.

-??? question "How much detail did the candidate provide about the experiment?"
+??? question "How much detail did the candidate provide about the experiment?
+Did they highlight limitations of the experiment?"

     This question checks a candidate's proficiency in experiment design.
     The presence of detail helps us build confidence that the candidate actually participated in the experiment design.